 A summer island in winter!

-While Mallorca is a sought-after destinations to spend summers drenched in sun and sea, winter too has its own charm here.
+While Mallorca is a sought-after destination to spend summers drenched in sun and sea, winter too has its own charm here.
 Exploring the quiet city streets and taking in the beauty of nature is wildly easier without thousands of teeming fellow travellers no?

 In the beginning of January, the gloomy winter skies in Paris and the post-festivities blues, were enough to make me not want to get out of the house.
 Paris I love you but I cannot with the terrible weather!